-- 1 Associate Dean of Methodist Studies the Rev. Dr. Anne Burkholder will retire from Candler at - 2 the end of the 2021-22 academic year.
-We are grateful to God for her energetic and skillful - 3 leadership in this vital area as she strengthened the connection between our students and - 4 conferences throughout the UMC, mentoring them as they discerned their call and navigated - 5 the ordination process. - 6 Candler's ability to fulfill our mission to provide the church with the faithful and creative - 7 leaders it needs depends upon your prayers, partnership, and support.
-Thank you for the - 8 countless ways you advance this essential ministry in the life of our denomination.
-We invite - 9 you to visit us online at candler.emory.edu. - 10 Jan Love - 11 Mary Lee Hardin Willard Dean and Professor of Christianity and World Politics - 12 Candler School of Theology, Emory University
+Associate Dean of Methodist Studies the Rev. Dr. Anne Burkholder will retire from Candler at the end of the 2021-22 academic year.
+We are grateful to God for her energetic and skillful leadership in this vital area as she strengthened the connection between our students and conferences throughout the UMC, mentoring them as they discerned their call and navigated the ordination process.

+Candler's ability to fulfill our mission to provide the church with the faithful and creative leaders it needs depends upon your prayers, partnership, and support.
+Thank you for the countless ways you advance this essential ministry in the life of our denomination.
+We invite you to visit us online at candler.emory.edu.

+Submitted by Jan Love, Mary Lee Hardin Willard Dean and Professor of Christianity and World Politics Candler School of Theology, Emory University

-Name: Drew University Theological School
+400.34 - Drew University Theological School